BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/laser-operations.md

   - Studio monitors should ensure both fan switches are on in Jewelry
   - turn on both fan switches in the lab
   - make sure there is a window or door open in the outer studio
-  - turn on the laser (if it doesn't start check the Emergency Shutoff button)
+  - turn on only 1 laser (if it doesn't start check the Emergency Shutoff button)
   - launch the XCS application and connect it to the laser (top right panel)
   - click the gear icon and make sure that all safeties are enabled
   - open Settings (top left) and in Device Settings perform the `Z Homing` action